magepages/mpdocs/docs/store-credit/index.md

 ### 6. API

-Mageplaza's Store Credit Extension supports users to use **API** to make some requests such as getting customer information with store credit, get transaction, product, order, invoice, creditmemo data.
+Mageplaza's  Extension supports users to use **API** to make some requests such as getting customer information with store credit, get transaction, product, order, invoice, creditmemo data.
 Customers can also use store credit and admin can create transactions through API.

 - You can view the Rest Api request we support [here](https://documenter.getpostman.com/view/10589000/SzRxXqoi?version=latest).
 - See how to create token-based authentication [here](https://devdocs.magento.com/guides/v2.3/get-started/authentication/gs-authentication-token.html#integration-tokens).